philibertc/micronova_controller/index.md

 ```

 ## Thanks
-Thanks to @pedrware for the photo of the mainboard.
+Thanks to [@pedrware](https://github.com/pedrware) for the photo of the mainboard and his explanations of some of the problems encountered.
 Thanks to [ridiculouslab](https://ridiculouslab.altervista.org/en/micronova-protocol-converter/) for his analysis of the serial protocol.

 ## License